sf-wdi-25/notes/week-03-ajax-json-express/day-03-intro-express/dawn-express/README.md

 - Install NPM packages: `npm install --save express`.
 - NPM works with package.json, which is a list of project information and dependencies that can be installed on other computers and servers.

+### What is Node Good For?
+- Node really shines when it comes to heavy input-output type operations.
+- Realtime services like chat applications or conferencing platforms benefit from using Node.
+- APIs are also input/output heavy, and they also tend to work with JavaScript out of the box (think JSON).
+What better platform than Node?

 ### Express JS
 - Express is a framework built on top of Node.js that makes development of web servers more intuitive and quicker.
 - Express allows us to easily set up routes that will trigger actions such as rendering pages or returning JSON.